glejdis/Whole-Slide-MIL-for-Predicting-Axillary-Lymph-Node-Metastasis/README.md

 # Whole-slide Multiple Instance Learning for Predicting Axillary Lymph Node Metastases

-This repo is the official implementation of the paper "Breast Cancer Detection in Core-Needle Biopsies with Neural Networks".
+This repo is the official implementation of the paper "Whole-slide Multiple Instance Learning for Predicting Axillary Lymph Node Metastases".

 ## Abstract

-Breast cancer has become the greatest threat to women's health worldwide.
-Clinically, identification of axillary lymph node (ALN) metastasis is important for evaluating prognosis and guiding  treatment.
-This paper aims at reproducing the results from [Xu et al. 2021](https://arxiv.org/abs/2112.02222), and further extends their deep learning classification pipeline by quantifying clinical information from core-needle biopsy images.
-We made use of a publicly available dataset of 1058 patients.
-Different baseline state-of-the-art deep learning models were tested to estimate the metastatic status of ALNs.
-Subsequently, an extensive ablation study of different data augmentation techniques was performed.
-Lastly, tumor extraction and expert annotations were removed from the classification pipeline.
-Our proposed model outperformed SOTA by 3.73 %.
+Breast cancer is a major concern for women's health globally, with axillary lymph node (ALN) metastasis identification being critical for prognosis evaluation and treatment guidance.
+This paper presents a deep learning (DL) classification pipeline for quantifying clinical information from digital core-needle biopsy (CNB) images, with fewer steps than existing methods.
+A publicly available dataset of 1058 patients was used to evaluate the performance of different baseline state-of-the-art (SOTA) DL models in classifying ALN metastatic status based on CNB images.
+An extensive ablation study of various data augmentation techniques was also conducted.
+Finally, the manual tumor segmentation and annotation step performed by the pathologists was assessed.
+Our proposed training scheme outperformed SOTA by 3.73\%.

 ## Setup